PurpleGurb/PurpleTest/README.md

 #### Scalability

-* Scalability can be achieved through the infrastructure it runs on as well as the project's architecture.
+* Scalability can be achieved through the infrastructure it runs on, as well as the project's architecture.
 Ensuring the architecture is designed to scale can help the software mitigate some of the trade offs from scaling through infrastruture alone, such as poorly balanced server loads.

 * The project as it stands can be scaled up running it on a server using as much resources as possible.
 This means that although the project may be able to perform faster the resources will not target any bottlenecks in the software will conintue to cause problems.